apache/drill/_docs/developer-information/rest-api/010-rest-api-introduction.md

 ---
 title: "REST API Introduction"
-date: 2018-02-09 00:16:00 UTC
+date: 2018-12-08
 parent: "REST API"
 ---

-The Drill REST API provides programmatic access to Drill through the [Web Console]({{site.baseurl}}/docs/starting-the-web-console/).
+The Drill REST API provides programmatic access to Drill through the [Web UI]({{site.baseurl}}/docs/starting-the-web-console/).
 Using HTTP requests, you can run queries, perform storage plugin tasks, such as creating a storage plugin, obtain profiles of queries, and get current memory metrics.

-AN HTTP request uses the familiar Web Console URI:
+AN HTTP request uses the familiar Web UI URI:

 `http://<IP address or host name>:8047`